Cross-dressing: Norah Vincent

 Norah Vincent, author of the book Self-Made Man: One Woman's Journey Into Manhood and Back Again, used gender disguise in order to go undercover as a man to penetrate men's social circles and experience life as a man.
 In 2003, Vincent put her life on pause to adopt a new masculine identity as Ned Vincent.
 She worked with a makeup artist and vocal coach in order to convincingly play the role of a man.
 She wore an undersized sports bra, a stuffed jock strap, and size 11½ shoes to deceive those around her.
-In her book, Vincent makes discoveries about socialization, romance, sex, and stress as a man that leads her to conclude that, "[Men] have different problems than women have, but they don't have it better", However, Vincent developed controversial opinions about sex and gender, claiming that transgender people are not legitimate until they undergo hormone therapy and surgical intervention.
+In her book, Vincent makes discoveries about socialization, romance, sex, and stress as a man that leads her to conclude, "[Men] have different problems than women have, but they don't have it better"; however, Vincent developed controversial opinions about sex and gender, claiming that transgender people are not legitimate until they undergo hormone therapy and surgical intervention.
 After writing Self-Made Man, Vincent became a victim of depression; she died by medically assisted suicide in 2022.

 Bacha posh

-Bacha posh, an Afghan tradition, involves the crossdressing of young Afghan girls by their families so that they present to the public as boys.
+Bacha posh, an Afghan tradition, involves the cross-dressing of young Afghan girls by their families so that they present to the public as boys.
 Families without sons, or whose sons are heavily outnumbered by daughters, may choose to raise one of their daughters bacha posh for a number of reasons.
 Having a bacha posh daughter may ease financial burdens, as girls and women are generally prohibited from work in contemporary Afghanistan, and improve their social status, as families with boys tend to be more well regarded in Afghan society.
 While there is no law that prohibits bacha posh, girls are expected to revert to traditional gender norms upon reaching puberty.
 According to Thomas Barfield, an anthropology professor at Boston University, bacha posh is "one of the most under-investigated" topics in the realm of gender studies, making difficult to determine exactly how common the practice is in Afghan society.
 However, some prominent female figures in Afghan society have admitted to being bacha posh in their youth.
 A more famous example of this is Afghan parliament member Azita Rafaat.
 Rafaat claims that bacha posh was a positive experience that built her self-confidence in Afghanistan's heavily patriarchal society and gave her a more well rounded understanding of women's issues in Afghanistan.